houseabsolute/ubi/README.md

 ### Is This Better Than Installing from Source?

 I think so.
-While you can of course use `go` or `cargo` to install these tools, that requires an entire language toolchain.
+While you can use `go` or `cargo` to install these tools, that requires an entire language toolchain.
 Then you have to actually compile the tool, which may require downloading and compiling many dependencies.
 This is going to be a lot slower and more error prone than installing a binary.

 ### Is This Better Than Installing from a deb/RPM/homebrew/chocolatey Package?

 That's debatable.
-The big advantage of using `ubi` is that you can use the exact same tool on Linux, macOS, and Windows.
-The big disadvantage is that you don't get a full package that contains metadata (like a license file) or extras like shell completion files, nor can you easily uninstall it using a package manager.
+The big advantage of using `ubi` is that you can use `ubi` in the same way on Linux, macOS, and Windows.
+The big disadvantage is that you're not using a package manager, so you don't get any record of the installation, a way to uninstall, etc. If a tool provides platform-specific packages for your platforms, you should probably consider using those instead of `ubi`.

 ## Linting and Tidying this Code